 VYO International Tours: The VYO has a proud tradition of touring internationally on a regular basis, with a goal of touring every third year.
-Previous tours have taken our musicians to Russia, China, France, Germany, Czech Republic, Iceland, Spain, and Portugal.
-VYO will be touring to Greece in June/July of 2023.
+Previous tours have taken our musicians to Russia, China, France, Germany, Czech Republic, Iceland, Spain, Portugal, and Greece.